Call us Scroogey McScroogeFace, but it’s that time of year where the MV Litigators feel obliged to remind you about the nasty side of Christmas.

 5: Enlist elves

 If your lawyer or accountant is your registered office, make sure they’re aware if there’s a possibility that you might be served with a legal notice.
 Brief them early to make sure that someone is going to check their mail, and that someone can be available if things get out of control.
-If their office is closed make sure they give you a mobile phone or email contact that will be monitored over the break.
+If their office is closed make sure they give you a mobile number or email contact that will be monitored over the break.

 6: Resolve to start the New Year with a clean slate